 A Review of the Pros and Cons for Profits Unlimited

 In my effort to decide the true worth of Paul Mampilly’s newsletter I want to run through the pros and cons for you.
 First up, the pros associated with this product.
-These include:

 - Just in case an investment goes wrong the Profits Unlimited newsletter recommends an 8 to 12% cut off point when you should sell and just accept your losses.
 This is good advice but you need to guard against human nature which may tell you to hold on as the stocks will go up.